Harishpandu43/devops-project/README.md

 #### Skipping backend configuration to my terraform-scripts as it needs to create s3 and dynamodb table for lock and versioning.
 We can do this a best practice to ensure secured backend files.

 Note: Jenkins is deployed using helm charts on the EKS cluster.
-Get the password from jenkins pod "cat /var/jenkins_home/secrets/initialAdminPassword" and get the loadbalancer url to connect from browser from the jenkins ingress in the eks cluster.
+Get the password from jenkins pod "cat /var/jenkins_home/secrets/initialAdminPassword" and get the loadbalancer url to connect from browser from the jenkins-ingress in the eks cluster.

 You can now able to login to dashboard with the credentials we provided in the jenkins/values.yaml file.